-Andrew Hafenbrack is an assistant professor of business at the University of Washington in Seattle.
-He researches the effectiveness of workplace mindfulness programs.

-Religious nones are the face of the evolving religious landscape.
-But that oversimplifies shifts taking place around the world, according to the research.

-**As it reads:** Andrew Hafenbrack is an assistant professor of business at the University of Washington in Seattle.
+Andrew Hafenbrack is an associate professor of business at the University of Washington in Seattle.
 He researches the effectiveness of workplace mindfulness programs.

 Religious nones are the face of the evolving religious landscape.
 But that oversimplifies shifts taking place around the world, according to the research.